 Pandemic-induced uncertainty and labour crunch are the two challenges in the post-pandemic new normal, and they would linger for a little while.
 What can European hotels do to prepare for these challenges?
 The answer: digital transformation.
 Hotels must embrace a technology that is both contactless – to minimise the impact of uncertainty and hygiene concerns brought by the pandemic – and also customer-centric – to enable hotels to maintain or even elevate guest experience in the new normal.

-Vouch’s Digital Concierge is exactly what European hotels need to prepare for recovery.
+Vouch’s Guest Experience Platform is exactly what European hotels need to prepare for recovery.

 In need of a contactless solution?
-The Digital Concierge allows services to be carried out with minimal physical contact from check-in to check-out.
+Vouch’s platform allows services to be carried out with minimal physical contact from check-in to check-out.
 This also means more time and freedom for your staff to carry out high-impact services that truly matter for a memorable guest experience.

-Our Digital Concierge offers a full suite of customer-facing functionalities, including F&B (in-room dining and takeaway from bars and restaurants), housekeeping, facility booking and FAQs.
-Whatever needs your guests have, the Digital Concierge is there to meet them.
+The platform offers a full suite of customer-facing functionalities, including F&B (in-room dining and takeaway from bars and restaurants), housekeeping, facility booking and FAQs.
+Whatever needs your guests have, Vouch’s experience platform is there to meet them.

-Vouch’s Digital Concierge is easy to use, and just as easy to deploy.
-The dedicated customer success team at Vouch makes sure that the Digital Concierge will be up and running at your hotel swiftly and smoothly.
+The app-less platform is easy to use, and just as easy to deploy.
+The dedicated customer success team at Vouch makes sure that the platform will be up and running at your hotel swiftly and smoothly.

-To find out more about what the Digital Concierge can offer, watch this short video on how Vouch’s Digital Concierge redefines hotel guest experience.
+To find out more about what Vouch can offer, watch this short video on how we can redefine your hotel guest experience.